MFreiTech/mfreitech/README.md

 ## 🔭 Projects

 Here is a project you should check out!
-[Circuit JS](https://github.com/MFreiTech/circuitjs1) : This is a circuit simulator Web-app and allows the Copmuter Architecture I Class to start with hardware studying.
+[Circuit JS](https://github.com/MFreiTech/circuitjs1) : This is a circuit simulator Web-app that allows the current Computer Architecture I class to get used with hardware studying.

 Feel free to explore my repositories for more projects and code contributions!